 One of the most annoying parts of fashion e-commerce sites is having to create an account in order to checkout.
 This is especially true on mobile.
 Having an account can be a great thing, but avoid turning people away by letting them check out as a guest.

 DON’T DOUBLE UP ADDRESS FIELDS

-This ties into the simple forms idea yet again.
+This ties into the “simple forms” idea yet again.
 When you painstakingly enter your address into a form, the last thing you want to do is enter it again into a form that’s asking for separate billing and shipping addresses.
-Give your customers the chance to tick a box that allows your billing address to be used as your shipping address.
+Give your customers the chance to tick a box that allows their billing address to be used as their shipping address.